trifectatechfoundation/teach-rs/README.md

 ### Other contributors

-We're very happy with the support in developing the course material, by:
+We're very happy with support in developing the course material from:

 - Bernard van Gastel, Radboud University
 - Florian Gilcher, Ferrous Systems